-Function Description PrintSetPrinter Sets the printer to use for the next print function call.
+Function Description PrintSetFont Sets the current font to one of the defined fonts for the current job.
+PrintSetPrinter Sets the printer to use for the next print function call.
 This function does not affect open jobs.
-PrintSetSpacin Sets a spacing factor to determine the space between lines.
+PrintSetSpacir Sets a spacing factor to determine the space between lines.
 PrintSetup Calls the printer Setup dialog box and stores the user's responses in the print driver.
 PrintSetupPrin tDisplays the printer setup dialog box.
 PrintText Prints the specified text string at a specified location.
 PrintWidth Returns the width (in thousandths of an inch) of the specified string in the current font of the current print job.
 PrintX Returns the x value of the print cursor.
 PrintY Returns the y value of the print cursor.